lispy2010/DodgeThemAll/README.md

 * The smart guy.
 Because he is smart, he can calculate where exctly to go to get the player.
 His movement may vary.
 * The brown guy.
 He is slow... and has the same moving pattern as the red guy.
 * Walking guy.
 He does not care about what the player is doing, he just moves wherever he wants.
+* * Snake guy.
+He is a snake, and he moves in a sine wave.
 * And finally, the boss.
 He is very big and shoots orange bullets.
 He spawns every sixth level.

 ## How to play